For School Counselors, School Psychologists, and School Social Workers only:

-- The candidate has completed all course work for a master's degree with the exception of the internship.
+- The candidate shall have completed all required course work for the appropriate master's degree for the role with the exception of the internship.

-does not yet qualify for the Residency ESA Certificate.
+school social worker), but not yet qualify for the Residency ESA Certificate

 - The school cannot find anyone with a regular ESA certificate for the role.

 - A qualified person who holds regular certification is not available or that the position is essential and circumstances warrant consideration of issuance of an emergency certificate.